 The paper begins with a review of history of community radio on different levels around the world through the use of literature.
 The arguments made centralize around the necessity of specialized community stations, the effect of community engagement, the lack of government interference and struggles with funding, involvement with social media, and finally the passion and drive rooted in the stations.
 I explored the aspects of community radio by visiting and interviewing members from five different community radio stations in the Western Cape.

 This ISP concludes that community radio stations are vital forms of communication in South Africa for enhancing the lives of people through democratic community efforts.
 If used as an instrument for fostering identity through local stations, there is potential for many people to be informed, educated, and entertained by their own means and participation.
 However, problems of commercialization, funding, and technological changes occur and create obstacles for the survival of these stations.
 On a grand scale, community radio can be looked upon as an opportunity for the masses of people coming together at local levels to define their identities and take part in the ever-changing world.

 African Studies | Civic and Community Engagement | Communication | Communication Technology and New Media | Community-Based Research | Critical and Cultural Studies | Mass Communication | Social Influence and Political Communication | Social Media

 Warren, Kelsey, "On Air With the Community An Exploration of Five Community Radio Stations in the Western Cape" (2014).
 Independent Study Project (ISP) Collection.
-Paper 2028.
+2028.

 African Studies Commons, Civic and Community Engagement Commons, Communication Technology and New Media Commons, Community-Based Research Commons, Critical and Cultural Studies Commons, Mass Communication Commons, Social Influence and Political Communication Commons, Social Media Commons